zac-olds/wrapper/README.md

 ## Project Description

-wrapper is an airtable and React base app that will allow users to review and revisit cigars that they and their friends have reviewed using the application.
-It will allow users to view past reviews, add new reviews, search for specific reviews based on cigar name or from other users that are in the database.
+wrapper is an airtable and React base app that will allow users to discuss, learn about, and discover new cigars.
+Cigar culture is historically a bit snobby, so this app will endeavor to make cigars more accesible to the beginner, while also providing a useful service to the purists.
+It will allow users post reviews of cigars, add tasting notes, revisit past reviews (and update them), search for specific reviews based on cigar name or by users that are in the database.

 ## Wireframes